Your Ultimate Guide to a GLP 1 Companion Supplement

 Electrolytes

-Electrolytes may help support hydration, especially when food intake is lower.
+Electrolytes such as sodium, potassium, magnesium, and chloride may help support hydration, especially when food intake is lower.

 Vitamins and minerals